 FACT #1: Your escrow account is funded using a portion of your mortgage payment.

 Each month, in addition to paying the principal and interest on your loan, you pay a portion of what is needed to satisfy your taxes and/or other insurance premiums to fund your escrow account.
-These funds are then used to pay your tax and/or insurance bills when they are due.
+Your loan servicer uses these funds to pay your tax and/or insurance bills when they are due.
 You’ll experience peace of mind knowing those mortgage-related bills will be paid on time — all you need to do is make your monthly mortgage payment.

 FACT #2: The amount your servicer expects to pay from your escrow account is based on estimates.